 -When ln(CRP increased by 4 fold (ln(4)–ln (1)), the ratio of fibrinogen geometric means = 1.157.

+5/5 points.

 9. The choice of analysis between the four potential ones to investigate the association between fibrinogen and CRP is dependent on two major factors: (1) accuracy and (2) ease of interpretation.
 In this case, while there are numerous subjects (n=4899) such that linear regression using robust standard errors should yield a fairly accurate and conservative estimate of the relationship between fibrinogen and CRP, there is concern about the outliers with extremely high CRP (see Figure in answer to #1).
 Thus, it is reasonable to consider the use of geometric means in regression as it would downweight outliers.
 With regard to ease of interpretation, it is arguable whether an additive (change in fibrinogen for absolute value change in CRP) vs. multiplicative model (change in fibrinogen for a proportional change in CRP) is easier to interpret, and in particular, which is clinically relevant.
 Given these considerations and the particular concern about outliers, I would have performed a regression allowing for unequal variances on the geometric means of untransformed CRP.
 It combines easily interpretable results (compared to normal regression with ln(CRP) or geometric mean regression with ln(CRP)) with more conservative and likely accurate estimates that downweight outliers (as compared to normal regression on untransformed CRP).

+4/5 points.
+You state that you want to downweight outliers in CRP, but that you would model untransformed CRP?
+This is inconsistent and it is unclear what you are doing.